Discover 33 Delightful Things to Do in Mallorca, Spain!

 Deia is home to artists, poets (Robert Graves lived here for the last 50 years of his life) and those wealthy enough to afford its pricey real estate.

-It’s charming to stroll the streets of Deia – it’s a village you really must see in Mallorca!
+It’s charming to stroll the streets of Deia – a village you really must see in Mallorca!

 Neon pink bougainvillea grows wild everywhere.
 Artists’ studios abound.
 Windowsills of old stone houses sport jars of paint brushes.